Technical SEO

 In the above robots.txt file, you allow the crawler to visit all the sections of the blog or website.
 That may cause duplicate content issues.
 To avoid this and boost the SEO of WordPress, install and set up Yoast SEO Plugin or Rank Math SEO plugin.

-Mobile-Friendly in usability test, but NOT after validation.
+Mobile-Friendly in the usability test, but NOT after validation.

 If this is the case, when you check your page for Mobile-Friendly Test, the results show Your Page is mobile-friendly.
 But when you submit the page for validation in the Google Search Console, you receive an email stating that the problem is not solved after validation.